Our Family

 Clerical Members

-the Most Rev. JOHN GREGORY (Kenneth von Folmar) - Ordinary (Glendale, AZ)
+Metropolitan JOHN GREGORY (Kenneth) von Folmar - Ordinary (Glendale, AZ)

-the Very Rev. Father COLUMBA (Kevin Daugherty)- Archpriest (Phoenix, AZ)
+the Very Rev. Father COLUMBA (Kevin Daugherty)- Archpriest (Glendale, AZ)

 the Rev. Father Timothy Warren (Hesperia, CA)